streamreasoning/RSP-QL/Semantics.md

 A *timestamped graph* is defined as an RDF Dataset under the RDF Dataset semantics that [each graph defines its own context](http://www.w3.org/TR/2014/NOTE-rdf11-datasets-20140225/#each-named-graph-defines-its-own-context) with the following constraints.

 1. There is a single named graph pair (n, g) in the RDF Dataset (where `g` is an [RDF graph](http://www.w3.org/TR/rdf11-concepts/#section-rdf-graph), and `n` is an IRI or blank node).
-2. There is a single triple in the default graph of the RDF Dataset, and it has the form (n, p, t), where `n` is defined in the previous item, `p` is a predicate that captures the relationship between the time instant `t` and the graph g.
+2. There is a ~~single~~ triple in the default graph of the RDF Dataset, and it has the form (n, p, t), where `n` is defined in the previous item, `p` is a predicate that captures the relationship between the temporal entity `t` and the graph g.

 Limitations of the definition:
 * does **not** allow the default graph of a timestamped graph to have more than triple.

-A single triple can be streamed using a singleton graph.

-There can be multiple timestamps associated with a graph `g`, e.g. a start time and an end time, or a generated time and a system processing time.
+> **Discussion:** There could be multiple timestamps associated with a graph `g`, e.g. a start time and an end time, or a generated time and a system processing time.
 The predicate `p` should be drawn from a community agreed vocabulary ([Issue 10](https://github.com/streamreasoning/RSP-QL/issues/10)).
+> **Discussion:** More than one triple may be necessary to represent the time metadata for each graph.

+> Example of timestamped graph needed here

+### Stream
+A *stream* `S` consists of a sequence of timestamped graphs.

+> **Discussion**: Given a certain `p`, elements on the stream having that predicate are ordered according to `t`.
+If the stream contains elements s1 and s2 associated with the same predicate, with s1 preceding s2, then it should not be the case that the timestamp of s1 is greater than the timestamp of s2.

-There can be multiple graphs with the same timestamp.
+**Observation:** There can be multiple graphs with the same timestamp in the stream.
 > It has been pointed out that this statement might be problematic, as graphs cold no longer be used for punctuation purposes.
 Comparatively, we have not found a constraint on this in similar models e.g. CQL: *there could be zero, one, or multiple elements with the same timestamp in a stream*.
 To verify.

+> Example of a stream of timestamped graph needed here
-> Example (by Robin)
+> Example (by Robin) needs update
 > A sensor registers vehicles at a street crossing.
 At a defined time interval all observations made since the last output is pushed to the stream, e.g. output at time t5 is:
 ```
 (g_1,"generated at",t_5)